Carsopre/dikes-for-dummies/docs/index.md

 * [Visual Studio Code](https://code.visualstudio.com/).
 (Easy to install through Anaconda suite).
     * Other IDEs like PyCharm are totally acceptable, however the debugging steps described in the chapters are aimed for VSCode.

-## Study case
+## Following from a chapter.

 During the walk-through the chapters, we will see snippets of code that can help the reader build on their own a solution that satisfies the [study case](.\study_case.md).
-Sometimes the snippets will not be enough, this is totally intended.
-However, if the reader gets lost contact me for a branch of the source repository that will lead you from that chapter onwards.
+Sometimes the snippets will not be enough, this is intended.
+However, if the reader gets lost they can check out the corresponding branch for each chapter.

 To 'take-on' from any chapter branch, you just need to do the following: